analogdevicesinc/PyTrinamic/README.md

 Please have a look at the [code examples on GitHub](https://github.com/trinamic/PyTrinamic/tree/feature_feature_hierarchy_v2/examples).

-## Migration Guide
+## Migration Guide<a id="migration-guide"></a>

 Version 0.2.0 of PyTrinamic introduces several changes to the API.
-For those who want to convert code that uses an older version of PyTrinamic, we wrote a short [migration guide](docs/migration_guide.md).
+For those who want to convert code that uses an older version of PyTrinamic, we wrote a short [migration guide](https://github.com/trinamic/PyTrinamic/blob/master/docs/migration_guide.md).

 All previous versions of PyTrinamic will still be available on PyPI and can be installed via: `pip install pytrinamic==0.1.27`.